 #4: You’ll fail.
 More than once.

 “Every great dreamer, only became a do-er because they didn’t stop the first, or the last time they failed.” – Lacy Estelle

 Can you imagine how the world would look if every person whose ever failed, simply gave up and quit trying?
 Pretty sad, I imagine.

 Look at failing as part of the fun.

 Sometimes, when you fail the results lead you to accomplish a breakthrough.
 Failure has the capability to shine new light on a dull surface.

 If you are blessed enough to fail a few times, it’s because you are built for growth.

 #5: As you grow & create your dream job, it will evolve.
 Grow with it.

 You’ll begin to create your dream job with one idea, but if you allow yourself to stay open-minded that one idea can blossom into a million more.
 It can even change direction, look, smell and sound different from its roots.
-Remember it’s foundation, and its mission, and sometimes let it take the lead.
+Remember it’s a foundation and its mission, and sometimes let it take the lead.

-Consider the that fact that Amazon Founder, Jeff Bezos, started out with a bookselling business but as he kept his mind open, his business blossomed into what his customers needed.
+Consider the fact that Amazon Founder, Jeff Bezos, started out with a bookselling business but as he kept his mind open, his business blossomed into what his customers needed.
 An everything store.
 As of this article, he is now the richest man in modern history so I’d estimate his ability to grow, evolve and listen to his customer’s needs was the critical concept that kept him on the road to success.